 ∫ (x - 2) dx = (x<sup>2</sup>/2) - 2x + C<sub>2</sub>, if x ≥ 2

-To find a single continuous antiderivative, we need to ensure that the two pieces match at x = 2:
+To find a single continuous antiderivative, we need to see to it that the two pieces match at x = 2:

 2(2) - (2<sup>2</sup>/2) + C<sub>1</sub> = (2<sup>2</sup>/2) - 2(2) + C<sub>2</sub> 4 - 2 + C<sub>1</sub> = 2 - 4 + C<sub>2</sub> 2 + C<sub>1</sub> = -2 + C<sub>2</sub> C<sub>2</sub> - C<sub>1</sub> = 4